jbgreenh/pmp-analytics/README.md

 scripts can then be run using `uv run {script_name}.py`
 make sure the `required files` for the script to be run are in the `data` folder

+## activity_request

+this script checks all pdfs in the proper folder and pulls activity reports for all dea numbers and date ranges in those files
+use the `-p` flag for prescriber activity requests and the -d flag for dispenser activity requests

+### required files

+pdf requests in the `data/prescriber_activity_request/` or the `data/dispenser_activity_request` folder

 ## 3x3 Threshold Report

 this script takes the number of patients provided by bamboo, updates the file to the google drive, and updates the 3x3 Threshold sheet in the google drive